rafasuzuki/rafasuzuki/README.md

 - 👋 Hi, I’m @rafasuzuki
-- 👀 I’m interested in Programing and Data Science
+- 👀 I’m interested in Programing
-- 🌱 I’m currently learning DataScience
+- 🌱 I’m currently focusing in Golang
 - 📫 How to reach me ... on Instagram @rafasuzuki_

 <!---